peterjunpark/crosswordfish/README.md

 ## Roadmap

+A running list of the main features to be added to Crosswordfish.

 - [x] Add crossword grid generation
     - [ ] Support for American-style grids
     - [x] Support for freeform crossword grids